open-atmos/camp/scenarios/5_urban_plume_camp/0_README.md

 This scenario simulates an air parcel moving over a polluted urban area during the daytime, and then moving up into an isolated boundary layer during the night.
 It has a realistic set of emissions and includes full chemistry and coagulation.

-The processing scripts demonstrate two different ways of extracting data from PartMC: (1) using the `extract_*` programs to extract basic text-format data from the output NetCDF files, and (2) using a custom `urban_plume_process.F90` program to extract more complex data such as mixing state entropies.
+The processing scripts demonstrate two different ways of extracting data from CAMP: (1) using the `extract_*` programs to extract basic text-format data from the output NetCDF files, and (2) using a custom `urban_plume_process.F90` program to extract more complex data such as mixing state entropies.